om-kanabar/ScienceFair2025/README.md

 ## Goal of Project
-The goal of the project is to make a lightweight neural network in Python for recognizing handwritten charecters (A-Z, 0-9).
-It will be trained on the EMNIST Mixed dataset.
+The goal of the project is to make a lightweight neural network in Python for recognizing handwritten characters (A-Z, 0-9).
+It will be trained on the EMNIST Byclass & EMINST Balanced datasets.

 ---
 ## Overview